VincentGW/Atlas-Treasure-Hunt-Simulator/README.md

 spacebar: Look around/Fish (or interact with dialogue) 'A': View Atlas (once aquired)

-If you spawn in a landlocked place and are unable to move, just restart the game.
+To do: If you spawn in a landlocked place and are unable to move, just restart the game.